refinedev/refine/documentation/docs/routing/integrations/react-router/index.md

 title: React Router
 ---

 Refine provides router bindings and utilities for [React Router](https://reactrouter.com/).
-It is built on top of the `react-router-dom` package.
-This package will provide easy integration between Refine and **react-router-dom** for both existing projects and new projects.
+It is built on top of the `react-router` package.
+This package will provide easy integration between Refine and **react-router** for both existing projects and new projects.

 <InstallPackagesCommand args="@refinedev/react-router react-router"/>